-Custom kitchens can make your home feel like home, but what is the timeline for a project like this?
+Custom kitchens can make your property feel like home, but knowing the timeline for a project like this can make the entire remodeling process a lot easier and comforting.

 The kitchen of your dreams comes with a set schedule, but that schedule can vary.
 Let’s explore this further.